Second Night Home with a New Stoma: A Painful Experience

 Aug 06, 2011 3:41 am

 Gosh, I feel your pain!
 I have had so many problems since I had my surgery almost three years ago.
-There was a point that I was having so much leakage that my skin was raw like hamburger meat and I had formed an ulcer under my site which started to grow quite large but I still had to adhere my ostomy bag regardless, it was really hard.
-I fortunately had really good medical care which is key and was going to the wound center twice a week for a while and I did everything they told me to do to take care of myself.
+There was a point when I was having so much leakage that my skin was raw like hamburger meat, and I had formed an ulcer under my site which started to grow quite large, but I still had to adhere my ostomy bag regardless; it was really hard.
+I fortunately had really good medical care, which is key, and was going to the wound center twice a week for a while, and I did everything they told me to do to take care of myself.
 The hair dryer is a really good idea.
-I used medicine on the wounded skin and let it air dry, I know it's time consuming but it works, my skin around site was weeping so I let it scab over as much as possible and then put on wafer and repeated regiment as needed.
-I also changed my diet so it wasn't so liquidy and changed my osomy products which has helped me immensely and I have not had to return to the wound center in five months! ;-) Just hang in there sweetie and be strong!!!
+I used medicine on the wounded skin and let it air dry.
+I know it's time-consuming, but it works.
+My skin around the site was weeping, so I let it scab over as much as possible and then put on the wafer and repeated the regimen as needed.
+I also changed my diet so it wasn't so liquidy and changed my ostomy products, which has helped me immensely, and I have not had to return to the wound center in five months! ;-) Just hang in there, sweetie, and be strong!!!
 Santabelle

 How to Manage Emotions with LeeAnne Hayden | Hollister